linnovate/mean_user_experience/README.md

 - install system prerequisites
 - install npm dependencies
 - scaffold a new application
-- test the new application
+- test the application
 - add a custom package
-- deploy our application
+- deploy an application
 - publish the application